What is assault causing bodily injury?

 In Texas, Assault Causing Bodily Injury is a Class A misdemeanor.
-A person commits this offense if he (or she) intentionally, knowingly, or recklessly causes bodily injury to another person, including the person's spouse.
-Under Texas law, bodily injury is any contact that causes pain, even if it doesn't leave a mark.
+A person commits this offense if he (or she) intentionally, knowingly, or recklessly causes bodily injury to another person, including the person’s spouse.
+Under Texas law, “bodily injury” could be anything that causes pain, even if it doesn’t leave a mark.
+See Texas Penal Code 1.07(a)(8).

-These types of cases appear on the docket with titles like these:
+These types of cases appear on the Travis County criminal docket with titles like these:

 - ASSAULT CAUSES BODILY INJ